 Students receive trimester progress reports and advisor reports in between trimesters.

 The SYA faculty includes both local and American teachers.
 The majority of faculty hold advanced degrees.

-- At the end of the year, the vast majority of our students – even those who came as beginners – take the AP Language and Culture exam relevant to their host country.
+At the end of the year, the vast majority of SYA students – even those who came as beginners – take the AP Language and Culture exam relevant to their host country.

-- Opportunities to participate in collaborative projects with peers at other SYA schools and with organizations and partners like, Model United Nations, Global Issues Network and News-Decoder.
+SYA students can participate in international collaborative projects with peers at other SYA schools and with organizations and partners like Model United Nations, Global Issues Network and News-Decoder.

 Outside of the classroom, the on-site co-curricular coordinator helps students find opportunities to engage with the local community including: sports, art and volunteering.

 All SYA students live with host families to fully immerse in their host country.

 The SYA Capstone is designed to provide students with an opportunity to showcase their evolving skills through a comprehensive project.
 The capstone provides students the opportunity to put their evolving skills to the test and dive into a topic that captures their imagination and interest.
 Above all, these projects are crafted to embody the SYA mission, highlighting the student’s experience relying on, and engaging with, relevant local resources.
 It is up to each student to design an experiential project in which they learn by doing.
 While background knowledge and research are an integral part of a successful capstone, the primary focus is the student experience and it is up to students to demonstrate their learning throughout the project.
 The project culminates in the production of a research paper written in the target language, a presentation describing the experience and a reflective essay.